hherlyng/zebrafish-cilia-csf/README.md

 conda activate zfish-cilia-csf-env
 ```

-The dependencies can alternatively be installed via `spack`.

 ## Test the setup by running the verification code
 The script `simulate_mms_verification.py` is used to run convergence tests for the
 Stokes equations discretization.
 Test your setup by running the script on the